Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Empirical Evaluation

-\textbf{Inputs that belong to the same cluster are mispredicted due to the same fault in the DNN model.} If inputs within one cluster are mispredicted due to the same fault, retraining the model with a subset of the cluster should help fix the model with respect to that fault.
-We verify such hypothesis for each fault-related cluster $C_i$ where $i \in [1,2,...,n]$ and n is the total number of the identified faults (clusters), by retraining the original DNN model under test with a retraining dataset consisting of the union of the original training set and 85\% of randomly selected mispredicted inputs inside $C_i$.
-The original training set is reused to prevent any reduction in model accuracy~\cite{fahmy2021supporting,attaoui2022black, hu2022empirical}.
-We then test the retrained model on the remaining 15\% of inputs in $C_i$.
-We repeat this process five times (as we randomly select inputs from cluster $C_i$) and measure the average accuracy of the retrained models when tested with 15\% of the remaining inputs from cluster $C_i$.
-If clusters indeed include mispredictions caused by the same fault, the retraining process is expected to alleviate the cause for input mispredictions in $C_i$ and thus significantly improve the accuracy of the model for images in that particular cluster.
-We do not expect a perfect model with no mispredictions since we do not have large number of mispredicted inputs in each cluster to retrain the model.
-Moreover, clustering is not expected to be perfect but only an approximation of faults.
-Since clusters do not have the same size and are not all large enough to enable the above analysis, our analysis focuses on the ten largest clusters across datasets and models.
-Due to the high computational expense of our experiments, we considered two models which are 12-layer ConvNet and ResNet20 to validate the used fault estimation method.
-Thus, we report in Table~\ref{Tab:Fault_Validation_Cifar10} the accuracy of the retrained 12-layer ConvNet models and ResNet20 when tested on the ten largest clusters in each of their corresponding dataset.
-Let us recall that, by definition, the accuracy of the original model on all cluster images was zero since they were all mispredicted.
-As shown in Table~\ref{Tab:Fault_Validation_Cifar10}, we get significant improvements in terms of models' accuracy with an average equal to 66.64\% in 12-layer ConvNet and 69\% in ResNet20.
-Results therefore suggest that test inputs belonging to the same cluster are indeed mispredicted due to the same faults, thus supporting the hypothesis underlying our method to count faults.
+\textbf{ Inputs that belong to the same cluster are mispredicted due to the same fault in the DNN model.} If inputs within one cluster are mispredicted due to the same fault, retraining the model with a subset of the cluster should help fix the model with respect to that fault.
+We verified this hypothesis for each fault-related cluster $C_i$ where $i \in [1,2,...,n]$ and n is the total number of the identified faults (clusters), by retraining the original DNN model under test with a retraining dataset consisting of the original training set and 85\% of randomly selected mispredicted inputs inside $C_i$.
+The original training set was reused to prevent any reduction in model accuracy~\cite{fahmy2021supporting,attaoui2022black,hu2022empirical}.
+We then tested the retrained model on the remaining 15\% of inputs in $C_i$.
+We repeated this process five times (as we randomly selected inputs from cluster $C_i$) and measured the average accuracy of the retrained models when tested with 15\% of the remaining inputs from cluster $C_i$.
+If clusters included mispredictions caused by the same fault, the retraining process was expected to alleviate the cause of input mispredictions in $C_i$ and thus significantly improve the accuracy of the model for images in that particular cluster.
+We did not expect a perfect model with no mispredictions because we did not have a large number of mispredicted inputs in each cluster to retrain the model.
+Moreover, clustering was not expected to be perfect but only an approximation of faults.
+Because clusters did not have the same size and were not all large enough to enable this analysis, our analysis focused on the ten largest clusters across datasets and models.
+Due to the high computational expense of our experiments, we used two models, 12-layer ConvNet and ResNet20, to validate the fault-estimation method.
+Table~\ref{Tab:Fault_Validation_Cifar10} shows the accuracy of the retrained 12-layer ConvNet and ResNet20 models when tested on the ten largest clusters in each of their corresponding datasets.
+By definition, the accuracy of the original model on all cluster images was zero because they were all mispredicted.
+As shown in Table~\ref{Tab:Fault_Validation_Cifar10}, there was significant improvement in the models' accuracy, with an average equal to 66.64\% in 12-layer ConvNet and 69\% in ResNet20.